 Airway pressure release ventilation (APRV) is not recommended in patients who require deep or heavy sedation.

-APRV is a time-triggered, pressure-limited, time-cycled mode of ventilation that allows unrestricted spontaneous breathing with or without pressure support throughout the entire ventilatory cycle.
+APRV is a time-triggered, pressure-limited, time-cycled mode of ventilation that uses extreme inverse inspiratory-to-expiratory (I:E) ratios that allows unrestricted spontaneous breathing with or without pressure support throughout the entire ventilatory cycle.
 By allowing patients to spontaneously breathe during APRV, dependent lung regions may be preferentially recruited without the need to raise applied airway pressure.
-There are several trademarked modes that are like APRV, but use difference names, including but not limited to, Biphasic, Bivent, or DuoPAP.
-Setting options, terminology and abbreviations may be brand specific based on the mechanical ventilator specifications.undefined#ref4">4 APRV is a lung-protective strategy that helps to meet the goals of acute respiratory distress syndrome (ARDS) management and to diffuse pneumonia and atelectasis by maximizing alveolar recruitment while limiting the transalveolar pressure gradient and barotrauma.
+There are several modes that are like APRV but use different manufacturer names, including but not limited to BiVent™ and DuoPAP™.
+Setting options, terminology, and abbreviations may be brand specific based on the mechanical ventilator specifications.undefined#ref3">3 APRV is a lung-protective strategy that helps to meet the goals of acute respiratory distress syndrome (ARDS) management and to diffuse pneumonia and atelectasis by maximizing alveolar recruitment while limiting the transalveolar pressure gradient and barotrauma.

-Conceptually, APRV applies a high continuous positive airway pressure (CPAP) (P high) identical to CPAP for a prolonged time (T high) to maintain adequate lung volume and promote alveolar recruitment.
-However, APRV adds a time-cycled release phase to a lower set CPAP (P low) for a short period of time (T low or release time) where most of the ventilation and carbon dioxide removal occurs (Figure 1).
-The goal is to maintain adequate oxygenation and ventilation without obvious lung distention during P high and to avoid lung derecruitment and intrinsic positive end-expiratory pressure (PEEP) during P low.
+Conceptually, APRV applies a high continuous positive airway pressure (CPAP) (P high) identical to CPAP for a prolonged time (T high) to maintain adequate lung volumes that promote alveolar recruitment and oxygenation.
+However, APRV adds a time-cycled release phase to a lower set CPAP (P low) for a short period of time (T low, or release time) where most of the ventilation and carbon dioxide removal occurs (Figure 1).
+The goal is to maintain adequate oxygenation and ventilation without alveolar overdistention at P high or intrinsic positive end-expiratory pressure (PEEP) at P low.

-Very few randomized controlled trials have been conducted to study APRV, and consensus among practitioners regarding initial APRV settings is limited.7 A time-controlled adaptive ventilation (TCAV) protocol should be used to establish appropriate APRV settings for each patient.6
+Very few randomized controlled trials have been conducted to study APRV, and consensus among practitioners regarding initial APRV settings is limited.6 A time-controlled adaptive ventilation (TCAV) protocol should be used to establish appropriate APRV settings for each patient.5

-Given the current focus on the deleterious side effects of sedation medication and neuromuscular blockade, including delirium,2 APRV may be a good option to promote patient-ventilator synchrony without heavy sedation.
-APRV has been shown to improve oxygenation, achieve a better ventilation–perfusion match, and decrease dead space compared with conventional mechanical ventilation.5
+Given the current focus on the deleterious side effects of sedation medication and neuromuscular blockade, including delirium,2,6 APRV may be a good option to improve patient-ventilator synchrony without the need for heavy sedation or neuromuscular blockade.
+APRV has been shown to improve oxygenation, achieve a better ventilation–perfusion match, and decrease dead space compared with conventional mechanical ventilation.4

-In APRV, the extended inspiratory time allows for an increase in the mean airway pressure (MAP) and improvement in oxygenation.
-Increasing the T high and P high increases MAP and lengthens the time for gas mixing, thereby optimizing the gas exchange surface area to promote oxygenation.
+In APRV, the extended inspiratory time increases the mean airway pressure (MAP).
+Increasing the T high and P high increases MAP and lengthens the time for gas mixing, thereby optimizing the gas exchange surface area that promotes oxygenation.

-Patients who have obstructive lung disease with airflow obstruction and who require a prolonged expiratory time may not benefit from APRV because of patient-ventilator asynchrony caused by auto-PEEP and inverse inspiratory-to-expiratory [I:E] ratios.
+Patients who have obstructive lung disease with airflow obstruction and who require a prolonged expiratory time may not tolerate APRV because of patient-ventilator asynchrony caused by auto-PEEP and inverse I:E ratios.

-Rationale: Limiting P high to 30 cm H
+Rationale: Limiting P high to 30 cm H2O may minimize ventilator-associated lung injury.7

-Rationale: P low of 0 produces minimal expiratory resistance and facilitates rapid pressure drops, thus accelerating unimpeded expiratory flow rates.
+Rationale: P low of 0 produces minimal expiratory resistance and facilitates rapid pressure drops, thus accelerating unimpeded expiratory flow rates.3

-Rationale: The goal is to terminate expiratory gas flow at about 75% to 50% of the peak expiratory flow rate to prevent the peak expiratory flow from returning to a zero baseline.
+Rationale: The goal is to terminate expiratory gas flow at about 75% to 50% of the peak expiratory flow rate to prevent the peak expiratory flow from returning to a zero baseline.3 T low should be short enough to prevent alveolar derecruitment and long enough to obtain a suitable tidal volume (VT).4

 Rationale: A shorter T high means more releases per minute.

-T and peak inspiratory pressure, which is best below 30 cm H
+Monitor VT and peak inspiratory pressure, which is best below 30 cm H2O.3

 Shelledy, D.C., Peters, J.I.
 (2020).
 Chapter 7: Patient stabilization: Adjusting ventilatory support.
 In D.C.
 Shelledy, J.I.
 Peters (Eds.), Mechanical ventilation (3rd ed., pp. 367-400).
 Burlington, MA: Jones & Bartlett Learning.